-AMY GOODMAN: This is Democracy Now!, Democracynow.org, The War and Peace Report.
+AMY GOODMAN: This is Democracy Now!, democracynow.org, The War and Peace Report.
 I’m Amy Goodman.
-We are broadcasting from Stockholm, Sweden, as we end today’s show with a damning U.N. report that says seven million children worldwide are deprived of their liberty, from children detained on the U.S.-Mexico border to the missing children of ISIS fighters.
+We’re broadcasting from Stockholm, Sweden, as we end today’s show with a damning U.N. report that says 7 million children worldwide are deprived of their liberty, from children detained on the U.S.-Mexico border to the missing children of ISIS fighters.

 The Global Study on Children Deprived of Liberty reports that millions of children are living in various states of detention across the globe, from orphanages and foster homes to police custody and immigration detention.
 Among them, at least 410,000 are detained in jails and prisons, where violence is, quote, “endemic.”
 The study also found the number of children detained in the context of armed conflict dramatically has risen.

-MANFRED NOWAK: As you said already, it’s more than seven million children that are deprived of liberty, most of them in all kind of institutions but also in the administration of justice and migration detention.
+MANFRED NOWAK: As you said already, it’s more than 7 million children that are deprived of liberty, most of them in all kind of institutions, but also in the administration of justice, in migration detention.
 And every of this child is too much, because the Convention on the Rights of the Child is very clear.
 It says deprivation of liberty of children shall only be allowed as a measure of last resort.
-So it means that we have to do much more, states primarily have to do much more, in order to reduce those children by means of diversion, by stopping migration detention, because it is never a measure of last resort.
-It always violates the Convention.
-But also to establish children courts to apply diversion measures.
-Because we need much more resources to support families, foster families but also child welfare systems.
+So it means that we have to do much more — states, primarily, have to do much more — in order to reduce those children, by means of diversion, by stopping immigration detention, because it is never a measure of last resort, it always violates the convention, but also to establish special children courts to apply diversion measures, because we need much more resources to support families, foster families, but also child welfare systems.
 They should take these children even if they are in conflict with the law.

-AMY GOODMAN: You talked about detention and how that violates international treaties on the Convention of the Child.
-The U.S. — let’s start there — is the only country in the world that has not ratified this Convention?
+AMY GOODMAN: So, you talked about detention and how that violates the international treaties on the Convention of the Child.
+The U.S. — let’s start there — is the only country in the world that has not ratified this convention?

 MANFRED NOWAK: Yes.

-MANFRED NOWAK: The Convention is now 30 years old.
+MANFRED NOWAK: The convention is now 30 years old.
 It entails all kind of rights, in particular.
 Also every decision that affects children should take into account the best interest of the child.
 Children should participate in every decision that is directly affecting them.
 There should be no discrimination against children.
-There should not be violence, whether sexual violence, et cetera, but also in principle, no deprivation of liberty.
-On the other hand, children should be supported in the right to education, healthcare, et cetera.
-It is very comprehensive treaty that really takes into account the most basic needs of children.
+There should not be violence, whether sexual violence, etc., but also, in principle, no deprivation of liberty.
+On the other hand, children should be supported in the right to education, healthcare, etc. It’s a very comprehensive treaty that really takes into account the most basic needs of children.